eriksensousa/Matrix-Calculator/README.md

 This code creates two 2x2 matrices A and B, multiplies them using the matmul function from the NumPy library, and prints the result.
 You can use similar code to perform other matrix calculations using the functions provided by NumPy.

+<h3> CONCLUSION </h3>

-Conclusion: In conclusion, creating a matrix calculator using Python is an interesting and challenging project that can help you improve your programming skills.
+In conclusion, creating a matrix calculator using Python is an interesting and challenging project that can help you improve your programming skills.
 By using the NumPy library and following the steps outlined above, you can easily create a working matrix calculator in Python.

 # Matrix Calculator in Java